Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 At the end of Q3, the Company had 828 Supercharger locations.

 By the end of 2017, the Company plans to get to 10,000 Supercharger connectors and 15,000 destination charger connectors.
-In other words, Superchargers connections will grow by nearly 100% and destination charger connections will grow by nearly 110% during 2017.
+In other words, Supercharger connections will grow by nearly 100% and destination charger connections will grow by nearly 110% during 2017.

 In addition to these, Tesla has also added over hundred mobile trucks in the last few months to take the load off service centers